jcoreio/jcore-api-py/docs/api/connect_local.md

 # `connect_local([create_socket])`

 Connects to a jcore.io server on the local machine via UNIX socket.
+Unlike [`connect`](connect.md), this does not require authentication.

 ### Arguments